MadLadSquad/MadLadSquadSite/README.md

 - [check-for-synced-branches-action](https://github.com/MadLadSquad/check-for-synced-branches-action) - An action to check if 2 branches are in sync,
 also works for forks and upstream
 - [UntitledCLIParser](https://github.com/MadLadSquad/UntitledCLIParser) - A C and C++ parser for CLI arguments
+- [UntitledMathSolver](https://github.com/MadLadSquad/UntitledMathSolver) - A C and C++ backend for a calculator, to be developed
+- [UntitledDesktopOverlay](https://github.com/MadLadSquad/UntitledDesktopOverlay) - A Gentoo/Funtoo overlay for all MadLadSquad, UDE and UDF applications + additional components for the desktops, to be developed
+- [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine) - A fully turing complete templating engine using a lisp-like language written in C and C++, to be developed
+- [GenericScripts](https://github.com/MadLadSquad/GenericScripts) - A list of generic scripts we use a lot on most of our repositories

 ## Members
 - [Madman10K](https://github.com/Madman10K) - Founder and head projects developer